 Throughout the World, there are many wonderful places to travel to.
 Yet, some unique experiences remain secrets, only a few people having the chance to become involved with them.

 On this page, I will describe some of the best travel experiences I’ve had, examples that can easily provide inspiration and motivation for your future travels.

-Please note: I’ve been traveling for more than 16 years.
+Please note: I’ve been traveling since 1999.
 So, some of the older photographs on this page are taken with more standard equipment and are of lesser quality than more recent images.

 Berber Triple Marriage in Sahara Desert